Mister-Meeseeks/spark-installer/README.md

 # spark-installer
 Installs a pre-existing Spark home dir to the Linux system environment.

-Run once, then all Spark commands and libraries will be natively available will be natively available.
-Just like standard Linux packages.
+Run once, then all Spark commands and libraries are natively available from standard environments.
+Just like run-in-the-mill package managers.
 Never worry about fiddling with SPARK_HOME, CLASSPATH or PATH again.

 ## Quickstart